coassoftwaresystems/delphi-modbus/docs/readme.txt

 Supported Delphi versions
 =========================
-The components can be used in Delphi versions 5, 6, 7, 2005, 2006, 2007, 2009,
+The components can be used in Delphi versions 5 and higher.
-2010, XE, XE2, XE3, XE4, XE5, XE6, XE7, XE8, 10 Seattle, 10.1 Berlin and
-10.2 Tokyo.
 The components are based on the Internet Direct (aka 'Indy') components, which ship with Delphi versions 6 and up.
 Only native development is supported (no .NET version is available).

 For Delphi 5 and 6, you should download the latest Indy version 9.0 from the Indy website at http://www.indyproject.org/.
 At the moment of this writing,